 A Label Tag is a customizable marker that can be used to leave reminders or other vital information to oneself or other users.
 For example, an engineer may choose to notify another engineer that the tagged image data has been used on an AI prototype and does not want the tagged image(s) to be re-used by another engineer who is viewing the same dataset.
 A manager may choose to mark a set of labels that they must be reviewed for quality assurance purposes.

 1. To tag a label, select the labels you would like to tag, then select Edit Tags on the top right of your list.
+You can also press the button of label information tab on the right side of the Detailed View page.

 2. Once you click on the Edit Tags button, you'll be shown a list of existing Label Tags, and whether they have been applied to the selected labels: